 A. Yes.
 This applies if they are operating any motor vehicle, whether personal, university-owned, motor pool, or rental.

 Q. I am a student employee and need to run an errand in my personal vehicle as a part of my job.
 Am I covered by the university’s auto or travel insurance?

 A. If you are being paid by the university while on an errand, you are covered by the employee AD&D travel insurance and the applicable limits of auto insurance.
-However, you must have at minimum a No Cost Travel Authorization on file with Procurement Services and be an approved driver in the University of Arkansas System Vehicle Safety Program by completing the Authorization to Operate a Motor Vehicle form.
+However, you must be an approved driver in the University of Arkansas System Vehicle Safety Program by completing the Authorization to Operate a Motor Vehicle form.
 See the employee section above for further information.

 Q. Can students drive other students in their personal vehicle to a field trip, off-campus event, or other school-sponsored event?